-The Center for Nursing at the Foundation of New York State Nurses Board of Trustees recognizes excellence in implementing nursing research in the practice setting by awarding the Evidence-Based Practice Award.
-This award is given to an individual or group using research-based evidence to make a practice change that results in demonstrated improvement in outcomes for the patient and family, staff, community, or organization.
-The Evidence-Based Practice Award is designed to encourage these practices at the bedside.
-(Note: current members of the Center for Nursing at the Foundation of New York State Nurses Cathryne A. Welch Center for Nursing Research and Research Fellowship are ineligible to be nominated or to participate in the nomination process.)
-This award is made biennially (2019, 2012, etc.)
+The Rona F. Levin * Evidence-Based Practice Award is given biennially (2012, 2019, etc.) by the Board of Directors of the Center for Nursing at the Foundation of New York State Nurses to an individual or organization using research-based evidence to make a practice change that results in demonstrated improvement in outcomes for the patient and family, staff, community and/or organization.
+(Note: current members of the Cathryne A. Welch Center for Nursing Research and Research Fellows are ineligible to be nominated or to participate in the nomination process).

 - One of the leaders of the evidence-based practice (EBP) project must be a registered nurse.

-- The evidence-based practice project that is the basis for submission must have been completed within the past two years, or completed within the past five years with re-evaluation of outcomes within the past two years.
+- The evidence-based practice project that is the basis for submission must have been completed within the past two years or completed within the past five years with a re-evaluation of outcomes within the past two years.

 - Describe the practice problem or issue including available relevant internal evidence (data).

 - Describe the process used to search for evidence to answer the practice question.